jcu-eresearch/plone-user-doc/source/interacting.rst

 #.
 The page will reload and display your content with its new settings applied.

-If you selected commenting to be enabled, the comments field will be displayed.
-Likewise, if you selected commenting to be disabled, comments will no longer be shown and the ability to add comments will be removed.
+If you enabled commenting, the comments field will be displayed.
+Likewise, if you disabled commenting, comments will no longer be shown and the ability to add comments will be removed.

 Adding comments